susanta1981/Drupal-patch/yelp/yelp_api/README.txt

 Yelp API 2.x for Drupal 7.x
 ----------------------------
-The Yelp API module provides the nessisary functions and hooks to query the Yelp API and return results.
+The Yelp API module provides the necessary functions and hooks to query the Yelp API and return results.

 Installation
 ------------
-The Yelp API module can be installed like any other Drupal module -- place it in the modules directory for your site and enable it on the 'admin/build/modules' page.
+The Yelp API module can be installed like any other Drupal module -- place it in the modules directory for your site and enable it on the 'admin/modules' page.
 To take full advantage of the Yelp API module, you should enable the 'Yelp Blocks' module as well.